-As he opened the Temple door, he touched the threshold, his forehead and the centre of his chest with his fingertips, continuing his chants.
-After finishing his morning rituals, Nambi circled the temple premises, sprinkling holy water besides him as he did.
+As he opened the Temple door, he touched the threshold, his forehead and the center of his chest with his fingertips, continuing his chants.
+After finishing his morning rituals, Nambi circled the temple premises, sprinkling holy water beside him as he did.
 On his 7th and last round, the sky had lit up enough to make him see a shape in the flower bushes.
 What was it he wondered, as it still wasn’t light enough to see clearly?
 He decided to finish his final circumambulation before coming back to check.

 Completing his pooja and rituals he walked back to the rear of the temple.
 From afar it looked like a dog curled up in between the bushes.
-On nearing further, he realised it was a child.
+On nearing further, he realized it was a child.
 Instinctively his hand reached out to touch, to see whether the body was warm or stone cold.
 As soon as he touched the warm body, he pulled back his hand, reprimanding himself for doing so.
 Who knew who this child was and where he or she came from?
 He would have to bathe again, now that he had touched an unidentified caste.

-At his touch the prone body jerked, unfurled and turned towards him, all in one quick motion.
+At his touch the prone body jerked, unfurled, and turned towards him, all in one quick motion.
 It was a little girl.
 As she sat up, she looked at the priest, fear making her eyes wider than they were.
-She pulled up knees and gathered her body, curling into a tight ball, not taking her eyes off him at all.
+She pulled up her knees and gathered her body, curling into a tight ball, not taking her eyes off him at all.